Pyrdacor/Ambermoon-Advanced/WaspDungeonUnderground.md

 - 74: Wall with hands
 - 75: Illuminated wall with integrated chest (open with battery)
 - 76: Illuminated wall with integrated chest (open but empty)
+- 77: Antique stone fake wall (darker version, activated)
+- 78: Wall with 4 triangles (one of each color)

 ## Object Infos